zeke/audiobook-revamper/README.md

 Use AI models to shorten audiobooks and renarrate them in a custom voice.

-⚠️ This is an alpha-quality prototype.
+⚠️ This is a prototype.
 Your mileage may vary. ⚠️

 ## Why?